 The red grouse is usually found in heather moorland in Scotland and is reddish brown with black tail and white legs.
 Males tend to be more reddish in colour than the females with white stripes on the underwing and red combs over the eyes.
 Red grouse are native to the British Isles being found mainly in the North of England and throughout Scotland.
-Grouse are a common sight on the lowland hills of the Scottish Borders as they prefer upland heather moors and feed almost exclusively on the shoots, seeds and flowers of heather, as well as some insects.
+Grouse are a common sight on the lowland hills of Scotland as they prefer upland heather moors and feed almost exclusively on the shoots, seeds and flowers of heather, as well as some insects.

 The red grouse is categorised as a "game" bird and can produce challenging sport both driven shooting and walked up shooting, as well as being good to eat.
 The grouse hunting season starts on August 12, known universally as "The Glorious Twelfth" and ends on December 10.

 Driven grouse is usually shot by 8 - 10 guns that are positioned in a line of "butts" stretching across the moor.
 Traditional Scottish butts are made from stone and more recently with wooden panels so that the guns can crouch down out of sight until the birds approach.
 The grouse are driven towards the guns by a team of beaters and dogs, birds flying low and extremely fast, making for exciting, challenging shooting.
 There would typically be 5 - 7 drives per day with numbers shot ranging from 20 - 200 brace (pairs, i.e 40 - 400 grouse), and costs are less than £75.00 per bird.